chaker999/Apple-TV-Hue-Integration/README.md

 git clone https://github.com/chaker999/Apple-TV-Hue-Integration.git
 cd Apple-TV-Hue-Integration

-If you download the ZIP instead, extract it to a folder of your choice.
+If you download the ZIP, extract it to a folder of your choice.

 Run Setup
 Find where you extracted/cloned the repository.